ea409/twins_hic/readme.md

-# Hi-SiNet
+# Twins
 This module contains an efficient data laoder and training structure for Hi-C data.
 The aim is to learn patterns from observations made along the diagonal of the Hi-C maps.
 This data is made up of reads which have typically been aligned, processed and normalised using either the HiCPro or the distiller pipeline.
-The resultant files of the format `.hic` or `.mcool` can be used as inputs for Hi-SiNet.
+The resultant files of the format `.hic` or `.mcool` can be used as inputs for Twins.

 ## Installation and Testing